tymyrddin/purple/source/docs/admin-surface/strategy.md

 ## Demands on practitioners

 Because the block is organisational rather than technical, the people who can shift it are not the ones the technical framing points to.
-The work in this section can be done by anyone with patience, technical curiosity, and the willingness to read boring documents alongside each other.
+This work can be done by anyone with patience, technical curiosity, and the willingness to read boring documents alongside each other.
 It does not require classified access.
 It does not require offensive tooling.
 It requires systems literacy and the social licence to apply it across domains that do not normally talk to each other.